tufts-ml/covid19-forecasting/ONBOARDING.md

 These documents summarize the high-level goals and deliverables for this project.

+They are available through the shared "Box.com" folder you've been given access to

 - Workplan_v202012.pdf : What we proposed as of December 2020 for the first round of this funded project
 - Workplan_v202107.docx : What we proposed as of July 2021 for "round 2" of this project